Running Newton Coupling, Scale Identification and Black Hole Thermodynamics

 Note again that $x_+$ can be generalized to the area at a fixed radius $r$ $(a_1 a_2 = r_+ r_-$) { } This formula reproduces (4.15) in the limit $r\to r_+$, and it is natural to make the identification \bea k^3 = \frac{\xi^3}{x}, \eea for outside the horizon.

 Here we have a similar subtlety to that for Kerr black holes.
 We may first substitute $r_+$ into $G(r)$ and afterwards take $\partial_+$ when we calculate surface gravity.
 We may regard this as our definition of the temperature.
 Alternatively we could adopt the area obtained by replacing $r_+$ by $r$ in \eqref{area:MP}, just as for Kerr black holes.
-A possible problem in this latter choice is that the area becomes imaginary inside the horizon $r^2 <0$, whereas the area~\eqref{genarea:MP} does not.
+A possible problem in this latter choice is that the area becomes imaginary for $r^2 <0$, whereas the area~\eqref{genarea:MP} does not.
 (This was not a problem for Kerr black holes because the range of $r$ is limited to $r^2 \geq 0$.)
-However this may not be a problem since we expect that the behavoir inside the horizon may be modified.
+However this may not be a problem since we expect that the behavior near the singularity may be modified.